yugabyte/yugabyte-db/docs/content/latest/explore/json-support/jsonb-ysql.md

 They accept *almost* identical sets of values as input.
 The major practical difference is one of efficiency:
 * The `json` data type stores an exact copy of the input text, which processing functions must reparse on each execution
-* THe `jsonb` data is stored in a decomposed binary format that makes it slightly slower to input due to added conversion overhead, but significantly faster to process, since no reparsing is needed. `jsonb` also supports indexing, which can be a significant advantage.
+* The `jsonb` data is stored in a decomposed binary format that makes it slightly slower to input due to added conversion overhead, but significantly faster to process, since no reparsing is needed. `jsonb` also supports indexing, which can be a significant advantage.
 {{< /tip >}}

-In this article, we will focus only on the `jsonb` type.
+This section will focus on only the `jsonb` type.

 ## 1. Prerequisites